University Catalog

 General Core Requirements 42

-Students must complete specific courses in certain core areas.
+Students must select specific courses in certain core areas.

 For Communication select: